zzzeeshannn/Algorithms-and-Data-Structure---Self-Practice/Readme.md

 quickUnion is better than quickFind!
 (Worst Case: Straight tree)
 ####rankUnion
-rankUnion optimizes the quickUnion algo by using rank of the vertices for the union function
+This method improves on the quickUnion function. rankUnion optimizes the quickUnion algo by using rank of the vertices for the union function.
+####Path Compression Optimization
+THis method improves on the Find function in the quickUnion algo by using recursion to avoid recalculating parent/root nodes.